Non-symplectic automorphisms of K3 surfaces with one-dimensional moduli space

 Consider a Weierstrass equation for $\pi$ with respect to the section $S$:

 We can assume that the two invariant fibers of $\sigma_{16}$ are over $t=0$ and $t=\infty$, and that the fiber of type $I_0^*$ is over $t=0$.
 Since ${\rm NS}(X)\cong U\oplus D_4$ the fiber $F_{0}$ over $0$ is the only reducible fiber of $\pi$, moreover $24-e(F_0)$ is divisible by $8$.
 This implies that the fiber over $t=\infty$ is of type $II$.
 By \cite[Table IV.3.1]{Miranda}, this implies that the vanishing order $v(\Delta)$ of $\Delta(t)$ at $t=0$ is $6$ and at $t=\infty$ is $2$.
 Thus $\Delta(t)=t^6P(t)$ with $P(0)\neq0, \deg(P(t))=16$.
 Moreover $v(B(\infty))=1$, thus $B(t)=t^3Q(t)$ with $\deg(Q(t))=8$.
 Since the action of $\sigma_{16}$ on the basis of $\pi$ has order 8 and the fibers over $t=0,\infty$ are preserved by $\sigma_{16}$, then $Q(t)=t^8+a$ with $a\in\C$.
 By \cite[Table IV.3.1]{Miranda}, we have that $A(t)=t^2$.
-Moreover, $\sigma_{16}(t,x,y)=(\zeta_8t,\zeta_8x,\zeta_{16}^3y)$ and $X$ belongs to the family in Example \ref{ex16-1}.
+Moreover, $\sigma_{16}(x,y,t)=(\zeta_8x,\zeta_{16}^3y,\zeta_8t)$ and $X$ belongs to the family in Example \ref{ex16-1}.

-Now consider $X$ as in case b), i.e. $\Fix(\sigma_{16})$ is the union of $4$ isolated points, and $S(\sigma_2)=\cong U(2)\oplus D_4$.
+{\em Case b).} In this case $\Fix(\sigma_{16})$ is the union of $4$ isolated points, and $S(\sigma_2)\cong U(2)\oplus D_4$ by Proposition \ref{teo-16}.
 As before we assume $X$ to be very general, i.e. that ${\rm NS}(X)=S(\sigma_2)$.
 It is known that the surface $X$ has a degree two morphism $\pi:X\to \P^2$ which is the minimal resolution of a double cover ramified along the union of a line $\ell$ and a quintic curve $C$ \cite[Section 4]{AlTabbaaSartiTaki}.
 In particular, $X$ has six $(-2)$-curves, i.e. $5$ exceptional divisors $E_1,\dots, E_5$ over the points $\ell\cap C$ and the proper transform $E$ of (the double cover) of $\ell$.